 Songwriting Tips and Music Theory For Composing Music

 If you want to learn more creative composition and songwriting techniques and also hear them in action, then check out my video tutorial playlist called: Songwriting Tips & Music Theory for Composing Music.
-Or check out all the educational music videos and articles on this site.

 Harmony Books